trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/ko/case-99-the-national-teacher-answers-the-emperor.md

 ---
-title: "Case 99: The National Teacher Answers the Emperor"
+title: "The National Teacher Answers the Emperor"
-meta_title: "Case 99: The National Teacher Answers the Emperor"
+meta_title: "The National Teacher Answers the Emperor"
-description: "Case 99: The National Teacher Answers the Emperor"
+description: "The National Teacher Answers the Emperor"
 date: 2024-09-12
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]